TimZaman/dotaservice/README.md

 Running dota headless only takes up around 250Mb RAM (woah that's little!).

+At dotatime=35s is where the first creeps get killed (by natural causes), so this is when xp can be gained.

 ---

-Acknowledgements for insights and inspiration: https://github.com/Nostrademous http://karpathy.github.io/2016/05/31/rl/
+Acknowledgements for insights and inspiration:

+https://github.com/Nostrademous
+http://karpathy.github.io/2016/05/31/rl/
 Jan Ivanecky